Journalist (JO): Navy Enlisted Rating Description

 JOs prepared layouts for base papers and magazines, managed radio and television stations, managed ship or station newspapers, wrote and produced radio and television programs, set up and conducted tape-recorded interviews, edited video and audio tape for TV and radio broadcasts, wrote spot announcements for radio and TV, took news photographs, coordinated special events, advised and trained apprentices in the JO rating, and performed many of the functions of a public affairs officer, maintaining public affairs and research files.

 An ASVAB score of VE plus AR of 109 was required for this position.
-Applicants were also required to have secret security clearance.
+Applicants were also required to have a secret security clearance.
 It was a 60-month obligation.
 Applicants were required to be U.S. citizens.

 Additionally, it was required that applicants have high school diplomas or the equivalent and that they be able to type 20 words per minute at the time they were enlisted.